How to Apply: General Guidelines for Applying to Colleges

 So you’ve decided which colleges you want to apply or you’re totally unsure where you want to go to college.
 What’s your next step?

-- See Miss Sarah, Huntingdon Area High School’s college adviser.
-Miss Sarah is located in the Guidance Office and is available by drop-in or by appointment on Mondays, Wednesdays, and Fridays.
+- See Mr. Wright, Huntingdon Area High School’s college adviser.
+Mr. Wright is located in the Guidance Office.

 - Use https://bigfuture.collegeboard.org/ to search for colleges that might fit your needs.

 - Once you know where you want to apply, you can visit the college website to learn more about the college and admission/application procedures.
 If you don’t know the college’s web address, Google the name and city/town of the college.
-You should also make an appointment with Miss Sarah to help with the application process.
+You should also make an appointment with Mr. Wright to help with the application process.

 Application processes can be complicated and take time to complete.
 Make sure you have an understanding of all materials needed in order to apply.
-Miss Sarah can help you with this and/or you can check the website of the schools in which you are interested.
+Mr. Wright can help you with this and/or you can check the website of the schools in which you are interested.
 Gather all the materials you need.